Montspy/LooPyGen/README.md

 1. Python to generate images and metadata according to the standards for the new Layer 2 marketplace.
 2. Python to run the batch minting process

-# Setting up the generator
+# Setting up the environment

-Edit the `traits.py` file to include the number of traits you wish to have, mapping the same information you see there.

-# Running the engine

 For now this is based in Docker, so [install that first.](https://docs.docker.com/engine/install/)

+## Linux & Mac

+Open a terminal, and `cd` to this folder.
 Now run `./docker.sh` to setup a python environment with the scripts ready to go:

 ```shell
 $ ./docker.sh